Bible or Blog

 pb240010.jpg

 I also love my Square Baker and my Round Stone from the Stoneware range.
-I did own a Rectangular Baker until my 2 year old decided to change it into 12 pieces of Stone instead of 1 :evil:
+I did own a Rectangular Baker until my 2 year old decided to change it into 12 pieces of Stone instead of 1 👿

 I appreciate having the measure-all cup as it’s great for making American recipes without having to convert everything into our equivalents (Grams and Ounces).
 The kids love using the pastry blender (is that what it’s called, I couldn’t find it on their site) and I also use the Rice cooker 2-3 times a week.